-On the Mac, Cascable Transfer 3.1 or higher and Cascable Pro Webcam can work with wired cameras on macOS 10.15 Catalina and higher.
+Cascable Transfer: Supports wired cameras on macOS 10.15 Catalina and higher.

-Once your camera is configured correctly and connected, Cascable should detect and connect to it within a few seconds.
+Once your camera is configured correctly and connected, your Cascable app should detect and connect to it within a few seconds.

 Note: Due to the large number of USB cameras out there, we don't have a definitive compatibility list.
 However, if your camera is standards-compliant, it should work well.
 RAW support will depend on iOS' compatibility with your camera's RAW images — see Apple's RAW support article for details.